umd-project/umd-docs/README.md

 ---
-layout: default
-title: ReadMe
-nav_exclude: true
 ---
-# Docs of the UMD Project
+# About

-This site provides all the information about the Project.
+This repo provides the content to the website: [https://umd-project.github.io/umd-docs](https://umd-project.github.io/umd-docs)

-## UMD: **one format fits all**